Using anhydrous ammonia safely on the farm

 Safety in the field is under the control of the operator.
 Defective equipment should be tagged and taken out of service until repaired by qualified personnel.

-Remember, safety while using ammonia is controlled by the judgement of the operator.
+Remember, safety while using ammonia is controlled by the judgment of the operator.
 If you find a defect, call your distributor for advice.
 Do not try to undertake a repair yourself.
 Again, only trained and qualified personnel should make repairs on anhydrous ammonia equipment.

 Many ammonia accidents involve improper handling procedures.
 Your first step should always be to wear the proper personal protective equipment!
 Read your owner's manual and follow instructions.
 Do not leave the area during the transfer procedure.
 Check with your dealer if you are not absolutely sure of the correct procedure.
 Ask for instructions when renting or borrowing equipment.